 - Beginner-friendly.
-If you’re new to smoking chicken, this simple 3-ingredient recipe is a great place to start.
-It’s so simple and everyone will be impressed with your skills!
+If you’re new to smoking chicken, my simple 3-ingredient recipe is a great place to start.
+It’s seriously easy, and everyone will be impressed with your skills!

-- Mouthwatering flavors.
-Like with a smoked pork loin, the smoker infuses the meat with mouthwatering rich and smoky flavors that you can’t get from grilling or baking.
+- Amazing taste.
+The smoker infuses the meat with a mouthwatering, rich, and smoky flavor that you can’t get from grilling or baking.

 - Versatile.
 Customize this recipe for your tastebuds!
-You can create an entirely different dish by playing with the type of wood chips, dry rubs, seasonings, sauces, and marinades.
+By playing with the type of wood chips, dry rubs, seasonings, sauces, and marinades, you can create an entirely different dish ((I’ve provided tons of options below!).

 Ingredients needed